 Don’t get exposed

 Being exposed to the heat, especially when you’re training, should not be taken lightly.
-If you’re an organizer or planner of events that deal with hot conditions, such as a marathon or tournament day organizer or even just a team coach you are especially responsible taking the appropriate safety measures.
+If you’re an organizer or planner of events that deal with hot conditions, such as a marathon or tournament day organizer or even just a team coach you are especially responsible for taking the appropriate safety measures.
 Always remember to take care of your body – and know your limits.
 Safe training I hope these tips for training in the heat have been useful.

 - Boulmetis, J. Dutwin, J. (2011) The ABCs of Evaluation: Timeless techniques for program and project managers (3rd Ed.)
 Jossey-Bass.